waltonwing/SortMP3/README.md

 4. repeat until all mp3 files with the Album meta data are moved

 ## Direction:
 Copy the PS1 to a folder containing mp3 files and run.
-You might need to set PowerShell execution policy to unrestricted.
+You might need to set PowerShell execution policy to unrestricted;
+or load the Functions and pipeline a specified mp3 folder with Move-MP3ToFolder

 ## Restriction:
 An mp3 file will not be processed if one of the following occurs: